-Bronwyn Robertson is a Licensed Professional Counselor in Tidewater who has more than 20 years of experience working with children, adolescents, and families.
+Bronwyn Robertson is a Licensed Professional Counselor who has more than 20 years of experience working with children, adolescents, and families.
 She specializes in integrative psychotherapy using mindfulness-based, trauma-focused, cognitive-behavioral, expressive, play and somatic interventions for adoptive youth and their families.
 She is certified as an adoption-competent therapist and adoption competency trainer via the Center for Adoption Support and Education and has lectured and published internationally on psychotherapy for trauma and anxiety and on mindfulness-oriented therapies including integrative, mindfulness-oriented cinematherapy.

 Heidi J. Ivey is a Resident in Counseling.
 She specializes in working with children, adolescents and their families to encourage each individual to address identified mental health concerns in a warm and supportive environment.
 Heidi uses an integrative approach to addressing the client’s needs utilizing person-centered techniques, play interventions, expressive art strategies, trauma-focused treatment, and cognitive behavioral interventions.

 Lee Lee Sarlo is a Supervisee in Social Work.
 She works directly with children, adolescents, and their families to support each individual in addressing identified mental health concerns while using goal-oriented and person-centered approaches.
 Lee Lee provides individualized treatment utilizing cognitive behavioral interventions, mindfulness exercises, expressive art techniques, and empowerment to create a positive and supportive experience for each individual.